-The Best Nonstick Pans of 2020
+Best Nonstick Pan of 2020

 Why You Should Trust Us

 Seasoned cookware experts Michelle Powell and Nick Miley headed up this review of nonstick pans.
-Collectively, this duo has over 30 years of culinary experience in both the professional and home cooking arenas.
+Collectively, this duo has over 30 years of culinary experience in both professional and home cooking arenas.
 Michelle has been a barista, baker, and café manager, while Nick has been called the Mike Plant of home cooking.
 Whether it's searing Mahi Mahi for friends after a successful fishing trip or folding crepes during a Sunday rush, these two are overly familiar with the value of a good nonstick surface in an active kitchen.

 Analysis and Test Results

 Each pan was heated for 10 minutes before pouring one cup of batter onto the non-greased surface.
 The first cake was not scored but was used to assure the correct temperature.
 We made both blueberry and plain cakes, making four cakes in total.
 Their scores are on a scale of one through five.
-A score of one was a total failure, two meant the cake stuck to the pan and fell apart when a spatula was used.
+A score of one was a total failure.
+Two meant the cake stuck to the pan and fell apart when a spatula was used.
 Few of the products received such low marks.
-Most fell into the three to four range, meaning the cake stuck but maintained its integrity when flipped, or better yet, it was easily freed with a spatula.
-A true five, such as the Scanpan, could cook the cake from batter to plate without the use of a spatula.
+Most fell into the three to four range, meaning the cake stuck but maintained its integrity when flipped, or better yet, it was quickly freed with a spatula.
+A true five could cook the cake from batter to plate without using a spatula, such as the Scanpan.

 Ease of Use